otrv4/otrv4-prekey-server/otrv4-prekey-server.md

       from='prekey.xmpp.org'
       id='13fd16378'
       to='alice@xmpp.org/notebook'>
-    <body>K...</body>
+    <body>AAQO...</body>
   </message>
 ```

-## Storage of prekeys for XMPP
+## Storage of Prekeys Ensembles for XMPP

 The storage for prekeys will use the bare JID to identify client profiles,
 prekey profiles and prekey messages.
 Instance tags will be used to differentiate
 data for different clients.
-Since XMPP resources are not stable inbetween
+Since XMPP resources are not stable between
 invocations of most XMPP software, resources can't be used as a mechanism for
 storage.